 Who is our "Resident Teacher"?

-Fa Zhāo Jishin Hoka (Hoka Matt) is an ordained and transmitted teacher in the lineage of Hsu Yun and an ordained member of "The Order of the Boundless Way" (Mugendo Zen Kai).
-He is also a Buddhist Chaplain, registered with The Buddhist Council of NSW, Australia.
+Jishin Hoka (Hoka Matt) is a trained teacher in the Soto and Linchi traditions and is a member of"The Order of the Boundless Way" (Mugendo Zen Kai).
+He has also completed chaplaincy training with The Buddhist Council of NSW, Australia.

 Hoka Matt has studied in Japanese, Korean and Chinese Buddhist traditions and has a degree in Buddhist studies from The World Buddhist University.
 He is particularly interested in the contemporary use of Zen Dharma in Western culture.